aidandagnall/advent/README.md

 :star2: Completed Parts 1 and 2

-(Click emojis to go to that day's solutions)
+(Click emojis to go to that days solutions)

 | Day         | 2019                  | 2020                  | 2021                                          | 2022                                          |
 | ----------- | --------------------- | --------------------- | --------------------------------------------- | --------------------------------------------- |